 At the tail end of summer, 1998, I joined my father on a train traveling from Beijing to Moscow – the Trans-Siberian express.
-For more than two weeks we traveled east across China, Mongolia, Siberia, and Russia, in rickety coach cars pulled by an old-fashioned coal-burning engine.
+For more than two weeks we traveled west across China, Mongolia, Siberia, and Russia, in rickety coach cars pulled by an old-fashioned coal-burning engine.

 Days passed between stops.
 Soon, I’d read the half-dozen books I’d brought along.
 My eyes turned to my Dad’s collection, wondering what might get me through to the next remote Siberian outpost.